GianTonic/Code-based-on-ST-boards/Project5/README.md

 # Code-based-on-ST-boards
 ADC POLLING

-board:NUCLEO-F401RE
+-board:NUCLEO-F401RE

-Similar to project 4, but the ADC is managed by "polling".
+This project is similar to project 4, but the ADC is managed by "polling".